 Participants of the ECNP School of Neuropsychopharmacology 2019

-- The ECNP School of Child and Adolescent Neuropsychopharmacology, from 21-26 March 2021 in Venice, Italy
+- The ECNP School of Child and Adolescent Neuropsychopharmacology Virtual, March 2021

-A week-long residential programme of intensive training in clinical paediatric neuropsychopharmacology for early career child and adolescent psychiatrists.
+An interactive programme and intense training in clinical paediatric neuropsychopharmacology for early career child and adolescent psychiatrists.

 Target group: early career child and adolescent psychiatrists